This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #FoundMyDelight #CollectiveBias

 Triple Chocolate Mocha Cheesecake with Caramel Macchiato Whipped Cream

-The addition of the International Delight iced coffees to this cheesecake are so easy, but add so much flavor!
+The addition of the International Delight iced coffees to my always yummy cheesecake recipe is so easy, but add so much flavor!
 I changed my cheesecake recipe a bit to accommodate the additional liquid.

 All I can say is that this dessert was a HUGE hit with my family.
 I have no doubt they’ll be requesting it again.
 That’s fine with me, it’s not only delicious, it’s also simple to make!